scottbrumley/opendxl_web_api/docs/taxonomy.md

 ## Tested on AX Appliance
-This has been tested using an AX & NX appliance with Malware Object Alerts
+This has been tested using an AX & NX appliance as Malware Object Alerts

 ## Current Examples